rematch/rematch/docs/api.md

 }
 ```

-Reducers may also listen to actions from other models by listing the 'model name' + 'action name' as the key.
+Reducers may listen to actions from other models by listing the 'model name' + 'action name' as the key.

 ```js
 {